Principal Component Analysis Tutorial

 Since the dataset we took is 2-dimensional, this will give result in a 2×2 Covariance matrix.

 The next step is to calculate eigenvalues and eigenvectors for the covariance matrix.
 For a matrix A, ƛ is an eigenvalue which is a solution of the characteristic equation:

 It is the identity matrix of the same dimension as matrix A. It is a required condition for matrix subtraction.

 For each eigenvalue ƛ, a corresponding eigenvector v can be found by solving:

 Step 4: Selecting components and forming a feature vector:

 We order eigenvalues from largest to smallest so that it gives us components in order or significance.
-Here comes dimensionality reduction part.
-If we have a data with n variables, then we have corresponding n eigenvalues and eigenvectors.
-It turns out that eigenvector corresponding to highest eigenvalue is principal component of dataset and it is our call as to how many eigenvalues we choose to move ahead our analysis with.
-To reduce dimensions, we choose first p eigenvalues and ignore rest.
-We do lose out some information in process, but if eigenvalues are small, we do not lose much.
+Here comes the dimensionality reduction part.
+If we have data with n variables, then we have corresponding n eigenvalues and eigenvectors.
+It turns out that the eigenvector corresponding to the highest eigenvalue is the principal component of the dataset and it is our call as to how many eigenvalues we choose to move ahead of our analysis with.
+To reduce dimensions, we choose the first p eigenvalues and ignore rest.
+We do lose out some information in the process, but if eigenvalues are small, we do not lose much.

-Next we will form a feature vector which is a matrix.
-This is matrix of vectors with the eigenvectors which we want to proceed with.
-Since we have just 2 dimensions in running example, we can either choose one corresponding to greater eigenvalue or simply take both.
+Next, we will form a feature vector which is a matrix.
+This is a matrix of vectors with the eigenvectors which we want to proceed with.
+Since we have just 2 dimensions in the running example, we can either choose one corresponding to greater eigenvalue or simply take both.